nystudio107/craft-retour/docs/docs/advanced.md

 ## Custom Match Functions via Plugin

 The patterns mentioned below still work, but are deprecated.
-It's recommend that you use the **Resolve Redirect Events** mentioned above.
+It’s recommend that you use the **Resolve Redirect Events** mentioned above.

-Retour allows you to implement a custom matching function via plugin, if the Exact and RegEx matching are not sufficient for your purposes.
+Retour allows you to implement a custom matching function via plugin, if the Exact and regular expression matching are not sufficient for your purposes.

 In your main plugin class file, simply add this function: